 While they improve our health and quality of life dramatically, we too care for them.
 If you have a four-legged or feathered friend, you will know just how important a veterinarian is.
 From vaccinations, to oral health, microchipping, and general concerns they are bedrock when it comes to your pet’s wellbeing.

 That said, not all veterinarians and their clinics offer the same level or care or servicing.
-And if you, like I, want the best for your precious pet finding the right vet is crucial.
-The good news is that we have shortlisted the leading vets in the Canberra region, read on below to find out more.
+The good news is that we have shortlisted the leading vets in the Canberra region.

 What makes a great vet?

-- Convenient & Available.
+- Convenient & available.
 A final minor, yet important factor is your vet’s location and availability.
 Considerations such as travel time, opening hours, and location all should be considered.
-Moreover, availability for your vet of choice and short waiting times all help when needed.
-Finally, consider what after-hours or emergency care is available, along with any recommended services should these be outsourced.
+Availability for your vet of choice and short waiting times all help when needed.
+Also look for what after-hours or emergency care is available.

 The best vets in Canberra